Ben-D-Anderson/ben-d-anderson.github.io/_posts/2021-12-22-wifi-network-tracking-1.md

 All results were as expected.
 If you did not get similar results from trying this then please note you need a wireless network adapter that supports monitor mode, and is in monitor mode (see: [enabling monitor mode](https://linuxhint.com/monitor_mode_kali_linux_2020/)).
 I am personally using the [Alfa Network AWUS036NHA USB WiFi Adapter](https://www.amazon.co.uk/gp/product/B004Y6MIXS/).

 Now time for logging GPS location.
 I came across [this friendly guide](https://www.raspberrypi.org/app/uploads/2017/10/OYCSU_GPS.v2-1.pdf) on the Raspberry Pi Foundation's website, detailing how to use a GPS dongle to geolocate yourself.
 I purchased [this GPS dongle](https://www.amazon.co.uk/ALAMSCN-G-mouse-Glonass-Raspberry-Compatible-White/dp/B09JJYD978/) and used it with the script in said article.
 However, for the first few seconds I ran the script I saw `0` as the latitude and longitude, and suspected it wasn't working.
-But in actual fact after around 10 seconds it began to function as expected, so that's something to look out for if you plan on utilising GPS geolocation with a GPS dongle.
+But in actual fact after around 1 minute it began to function as expected, so that's something to look out for if you plan on utilising GPS geolocation with a GPS dongle.

 I adapted the script in the article a little and tested the following: